RichardRosenblat/anima-engine-docs/README.md

   Reasoning and execution are strictly separated from personality and behavior.

 * **Private by Design**
-  Each DAUGHTER instance owns its memory and evolves independently.
+  Each ANIMA instance owns its memory and evolves independently.

 * **Safety over Capability**
   Permissions, confirmations, and boundaries are enforced at the engine level.